 Tanzania is considered to be one of the top safari destinations in Africa with almost a quarter of the country set aside for conservation.
 It is home to Serengeti National Park, the great wildebeest migration (well over 1 million animals), Ngorongoro Crater, and Mt.
 Kilimanjaro.
 The wildebeest migration is one of the world’s last great spectacles of nature that is constantly on the move, traversing in a clockwise pattern.
 This pattern of movement allows for incredible wildlife viewing any time of the year.
 For those looking for a quieter experience, Tarangire and Lake Manyara National Parks offer exceptional camps and game viewing (with great opportunities for walking safaris and night game drives) and can easily be added on to an itinerary to include the Serengeti and the Ngorongoro Crater.
 This is often referred to as the Northern Circuit.

-Widespread poaching over the last three decades has wiped out almost the entire 100,000+ herd of elephant within the Selous.
+Widespread poaching over the last three decades has wiped out almost the entire 100,000+ herd of elephant within the Selous Reserve.
 Trophy hunting in the southern and western regions of the country is directly responsible for the huge decrease in the lion population since the 1990’s.
-Though the Tanzania government, pro-hunting groups, and photo safari operators will tout the “large” population of lions found in these areas, the fact remains the future of lions is being put in a more precarious position by trophy hunters since lions are already threatened with habitat loss, disease, poaching, and retaliatory killing.
+Though the Tanzania government, pro-hunting groups, and photo safari operators will tout the “large” population of lions found in these areas, the fact remains the future of lions is being put in a more precarious position by trophy hunting since lions are already threatened with habitat loss, disease, poaching, and retaliatory killing.